aki-3229-72dpi-3200x0

 More info

-The Praise of the Everyday at the Maison de la culture
+The Praise of the Everyday at the House of Culture

-Little known in Europe, he is nevertheless one of the greatest masters of Japanese photography.
-This spring, the Maison de la culture du Japon in Paris invites us to a major retrospective that highlights the evolution of the gaze of artist Kazuo Kitai, from his early photographs in the 60s to the present day.
-Through over 130 prints, a complete and powerful journey through his work awaits us, allowing us to travel across eras and borders towards the Land of the Rising Sun, with its rich history and poetic landscapes.
+Not well-known in Europe, he is nevertheless one of the greatest masters of Japanese photography.
+This spring, the Japan Cultural House in Paris invites us to a major retrospective that showcases the evolution of artist Kazuo Kitai's gaze, from his earliest photographs in the 60s to the present day.
+With over 130 prints, this promises to be a complete and powerful journey through his work, allowing us to travel through time and borders to the Land of the Rising Sun, its rich history, and its poetic landscapes.

-Kazuo Kitai, the Celebration of Everyday Life – Sixty Years of Photographing Japan
+Kazuo Kitai, the Praise of Everyday Life – Sixty Years of Photographing Japan

 101bis, quai Jacques-Chirac – 15th